ternaus/angiodysplasia-segmentation/README.rst

 Here we present our wining solution and its improvement for `MICCAI 2017 Endoscopic Vision SubChallenge: Angiodysplasia Detection and Localization`_.

-In this work, we describe our winning solution for MICCAI 2017 Endoscopic Vision Sub-Challenge: Robotic Instrument Segmentation and demonstrate further improvement over that result.
-Our approach is originally based on U-Net network architecture that we improved using state-of-the-art semantic segmentation neural networks known as LinkNet and TernausNet.
-Our results shows superior performance for a binary  as well as for multi-class robotic instrument segmentation.
-We believe that our methods can lay a good foundation for the tracking and pose estimation in the vicinity of surgical scenes.
+In this work, we describe our winning solution for MICCAI 2017 Endoscopic Vision SubChallenge: Angiodysplasia Detection and Localization its further improvements over the state-of-the-art results using several novel deep neural network architectures.
+It address the binary segmentation problem, where every pixel in an image is labeled as an angiodysplasia lesions or background.
+Then, we analyze connected component of each predicted mask.
+Based on the analysis we developed a classifier that predict angiodysplasia lesions (binary variable) and a detector for their localization (center of a component).
+In this setting, our approach outperforms other methods in every task subcategory for angiodysplasia detection and localization thereby providing state-of-the-art results for these problems.

 .. contents::